MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 1. **Azure Portal**: Sign in to the [Azure portal](https://portal.azure.com).

 1. **Delete Resource Group**: If you created a new resource group for this lab, navigate to *Resource groups*, find your group, and delete it.
-This action removes all the resources contained within it, including your Azure Cosmos DBv-Core-based Azure Cosmos DB for MongoDB account and any Azure OpenAI resources.
+This action removes all the resources contained within it, including your Azure Cosmos DBvCore-based Azure Cosmos DB for MongoDB account and any Azure OpenAI resources.

 1. **Manually Delete Individual Resources**: If you added resources to an existing group, you need to delete each resource individually.
-Navigate to each resource created for this lab (for example, v-Core-based Azure Cosmos DB for MongoDB account, Azure OpenAI account) and delete them.
+Navigate to each resource created for this lab (for example, vCore-based Azure Cosmos DB for MongoDB account, Azure OpenAI account) and delete them.

 1. **Verify Deletion**: Confirm all resources you no longer need were successfully removed and are no longer listed in your Azure portal.